sidney-eliot/3d-artists-handbook/content/zbrush.md

 >- At the end of the day save as ZPR and ZTL
 >- If during the day ZBrush crashes use auto saves to get back undo history
 >
->f you don't care about history, then only use ZTL and auto saves.
-And if you do care about history then still occasionally save as ZTL because it's not to uncommon for ZPR files to get corrupted, not work on other systems/ OS's or newer ZBrush versions.
+>If you don't care about history, then only use ZTL and auto saves.
+And if you do care about history then still occasionally save as ZTL because it's not too uncommon for ZPR files to get corrupted, not work on other systems/ OS's or newer ZBrush versions.

 >[!info] ZPR vs ZTL
 >